aleksbgs/binancetrading/README.md

 Trading Service works on port 8080.
 Grpc Service for broadcast work on 50051.
-In folder images is project_structure like image
+In folder docs is project_structure like image and how projects works in video folder

 The project follows an **open architecture** (clean architecture) with the following layers: